lzztt/onenow/frontend/public/doc/storage.md

 - DB hit vertical scaling limit
 - DB was SPOF of the Storage Service
-- DB failover was never tested
+- DB failover was not reliable
-  - eventually failed
 - Rebuilding DB indexes took a long time